Hyperthermic Intraperitoneal Chemotherapy (HIPEC) Surgery

 • Tear.

-First, your doctor performs CRS to remove all visible cancer nodules (or as much of the tumor as possible).
+Before your HIPEC treatment, your doctor will perform CRS to remove all visible cancer nodules (or as much of the tumor as possible).

-HIPEC immediately follows CRS to treat any leftover small or invisible (microscopic) tumor nodules.
-The surgery itself can last a long time, depending on how many tumors are present.
+HIPEC immediately follows CRS to treat any leftover small or microscopic (invisible) tumor nodules.

-For the HIPEC part of the procedure, the surgeon inserts small tubes and temperature probes into the abdomen:
+For the HIPEC procedure, the surgeon inserts small tubes and temperature probes into the abdomen:

 • One tube delivers the heated chemotherapy solution into your abdomen.

-• The other tube circulates the fluid back to a heating element to maintain a temperature between 105 and 107.6 F (40.6 C to 42 C) in the abdomen.
+• The other tube circulates the fluid back to a heating element to maintain a temperature in the abdomen between 105 F and 107.6 F (40.6 C and 42 C).

-The surgeon will rock you back and forth for about two hours to ensure the chemotherapeutic drug washes over all the cancer cells.
-This process aimsto kill any remaining cancer within the abdomen.
+The HIPEC surgeon will rock you back and forth for about two hours to ensure the chemotherapeutic drug washes over all the cancer cells.
+This process aims to kill any remaining cancer within the abdomen.

 At the end of CRS-HIPEC, the surgeon: